Phaired/SimpleFileStorage/README.md

       - ASPNETCORE_ENVIRONMENT=Production
       - DownloadToken=sample
       - UploadToken=sample
+      # Uncomment the next line to use PostgreSQL instead of SQLite
+      # - POSTGRES_CONNECTION_STRING=Host=postgres;Port=5432;Database=storage;Username=user;Password=pass
 ```

 You can provide some token if you want to add auth for upload/download file.

+### Database Configuration

+By default the service uses a local SQLite database stored in the mounted `data` directory.
+To use PostgreSQL instead, provide a connection string via the `POSTGRES_CONNECTION_STRING` environment variable as shown in the compose snippet above.

 ### Running the Service